sitscholl/topoclim/README.md

 </div>

-## The topoclimate model
+## The cloud-corrected model

-The following sections will illustrate the topoclimate model step-by-step.
-First, the calculation of the **lapse-rate model** is described, followed by the **relative radiation factor**, the **cloud index**, the **radiation correction factor** and, finally, the **topoclimate air temperature**.
+The following sections will illustrate the cloud-corrected model step-by-step.
+First, the calculation of the **lapse-rate model** is described, followed by the **relative radiation factor**, the **cloud index**, the **radiation correction factor** and, finally, the **cloud-corrected temperature**.

 <img src="man/figures/flowchart.png" width="90%" />